trbarbour/codex/docs/queues/darcs.md

 ## Implementation roadmap & work queue

 > **Status tracking.** Update this queue after each task (or subtask) is completed so future contributors can immediately see
 > what remains.
 Recording progress here is the canonical hand-off signal for Darcs work.
+Every piece of work should be compiled
+> and tested before it is marked done.

 ### Progress overview